CalabreseLab/seekr/README.md

 ## Installation

- To use this library, you have to have >=Python3.9.5 on your computer.
+ To use this library, you must have >=Python3.9.5 on your computer.

- Once you have Python, run:
+ Once Python is installed, run:

  ```
  $ pip install seekr
  ```

- which will make both the command line tool and the python module available.
+ which will make available both the command line tool and the python module.

 ### CentOS